data1050-classroom-f19/lab02-mongodb-EvonO/README.md

 <h2>Assignment</h2>
 In this assignment, you will be tasked with inserting and querying data from MongoDb.
+We show that we can git commit and push

 <h3>Part 1</h3>
 Fill in the necessary TODOs in etl.py